Foodie Focus: Summertown Fresh Bar Fills a Fast and Healthy Restaurant Void in Corktown

 Emphasizing trust and reliability between restaurant and customer

-Business was so slow at Summertime during its first few months.
-Ransom said it took people a while to really know they were there.
+Business was slow at Summertime during its first few months.
+Ransom said it took customers a while to really know the new business was there.
 After that adjustment process, Ransom figured out the next phase was building trust between his staff and the Corktown community.

 “It takes a while for people to build you into their routine,” Ransom said.